hiro2233/ArdupilotTiny/README.md

 #HOW TO BUILD

     - Download and install Arduino 1.6.6 (Tested with this version).
-    - Open Arduino, click File, Preference and select ArdupilotMicro path root.
+    - Open Arduino, click File, Preference and select ArdupilotTiny path root.
 	- Open included example, compile and enjoy!